 The whole Puri town constitutes a chain of temples.
 But that doesn’t mean there isn’t anything in Puri apart from the temples.
-If you look from the touristy lens, the sightseeing places in puri cover lakes, beaches, museums, and even heritage and artistic villages like Raghurajpur.
-History connoisseur must-visit Sudarshan Craft Museum to unfold the history of Odisha and Puri under one roof!
+If you look from a touristy lens, the sightseeing places in puri cover lakes, beaches, museums, and even heritage and artistic villages like Raghurajpur.
+History connoisseurs must visit Sudarshan Craft Museum to unfold the history of Odisha and Puri under one roof!

-The summer period in Puri is hot, but still, tourists throng to the towns.
-Whereas monsoon is the another best time to go to Puri because of the annual Rath Yatra (Chariot Festival) in June/July.
-Humidity and the scorching sun provide relief as the minimum and maximum hover around 25°C to 33°C (approx.).
+The summer period in Puri is hot, but tourists still throng the towns.
+Whereas monsoon is the best time to go to Puri because of the annual Rath Yatra (Chariot Festival) in June/July.
+You’ll have humidity and the scorching sun with the minimum and maximum temperature hovering around 25°C to 33°C (approx.).
 But remember, the sea is not calm, and watersports are not suggested.

-Suppose you are coming from a flight either from domestic or international locations.
+If you are coming from a flight either from domestic or international locations.
 In that case, arrive at the Biju Patnaik International Airport in Bhubaneswar.
 It has two terminals for Indian and international flights.
 At the same time, Odisha has only one international airport in the capital town, Bhubaneswar.
-The distance between Bhubaneswar to Puri is approximately 62 kilometers.
+The distance between Bhubaneswar to Puri is approximately 62 km.